swissmichi/SPyB/README.md

 ## Compatability

-This program is expected to be able to run on all Linux distrobutions with Bash and Make. <br>
+This program is expected to be able to run on all Linux distributions with Bash and Make. <br>
 **This program hasn't ever, does not, and won't ever support Windows** <br>

 Currently tested on: